Saint Peter's Abbey, Salzburg: History

 St Peter's Abbey was founded in 696 by Saint Rupert at the site of a Late Antique church stemming from the first Christianization in the area in the days of Severinus of Noricum.
 Likewise the establishment of the monastery was meant to advance missionary efforts in the Eastern Alps.
 Until 987, the office of the abbot was joined to that of the Archbishop of Salzburg: one man fulfilled both duties.

 In the Middle Ages, St Peter's was known for its exceptional school.
 In 1074, Archbishop Gebhard of Salzburg sent several monks to found Admont Abbey in the March of Styria.
 In the 15th century, the abbey adopted the Melk Reforms.
+A pipe organ was built at the abbey by Daniel Hayl the younger in the years 1618 through 1620.
 In 1623, Archbishop Paris Lodron founded the Benedictine University of Salzburg, which until its dissolution in 1810 was closely connected to the abbey.

 Since 1641, the abbey has been a member of the Salzburg Congregation, merged in 1930 into the present Austrian Congregation (of which it is the principal house) of the Benedictine Confederation.

 In 1926, endeavours for re-establishing the Salzburg university led to the foundation of the Benedictine college (Kolleg St. Benedikt); the initiative helped bring the modern University of Salzburg back into being.
 In 1927, St Peter's was raised to the status of an archabbey.
 Following the Austrian Anschluss to Nazi Germany in 1938, the premises were seized and most of the monks expelled.
 Nevertheless, the monastery was not dissolved and the monks returned after the war.